JKodes/BBestBot/README.md

 <h3>Conclusion</h3>
 <ul>
   <li>Use the bot as minimum as possible to avoid being blocked completely.
-At least 3 -5 times sporadically.</li>
+At least 3-5 times sporadically.</li>
   <li>Comments would be used to indicate where the user should input information.</li>
+  <li>If account is already created that would be nice this creates a better experience for the user</li>
 </ul>